Tailscale Setup

 Why would I want this?

-- Secure remote access — Reach your dashboard from your phone or laptop anywhere
+- Secure remote access — Reach the Crow's Nest from your phone or laptop anywhere

 - No port forwarding — Works through NAT and firewalls without router configuration